Food Tank’s 2021 Podcast List

 Launched in Spring 2021, Food for the Future is a collaboration between Kitchen Connection and World Food Forum.
 Sara Bond from Kitchen Connection joins forces with co-host Lindsey to spotlight young innovators in the food industry.
 Their inaugural episode discusses the use of urban farms and gardens as educational and community-building tools for Los Angeles youth.

 Foodspace Pod is the flagship podcast of Foodspace Tech, an Ecommerce innovation company.
 The podcast gives nutrition professionals the opportunity to discuss their passions outside of their careers.
 Each episode begins with Snack Chat, where hosts Ayo Oshinaike, Kayla Kaplan, and the guest share what they have been eating.
-On their recent episode “What Are Fermented Proteins” Oshinaike and Kaplan dive into fermented proteins through an interview with Kathleen Nay from Perfect Day, an alternative protein company utilizing fermentation processes to make animal-free dairy proteins.
+On their recent episode, Oshinaike and Kaplan dive into fermented proteins through an interview with Kathleen Nay from Perfect Day, an alternative protein company utilizing fermentation processes to make animal-free dairy proteins.

 Created by the Julia Child Foundation for Gastronomy and the Culinary Arts, Inside Julia’s Kitchen continues the legacy of chef Julia Child.
 Listeners can learn about the organizations supported by the Foundation that are working to change the way consumers understand what they eat and their place in the food system.